roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a CronJob.md

 ---
-keyword: [CronJob, CronJob, Job, K8s]
+keyword: [CronJob, CronJobs, Job, Kubernetes]
 ---

 # Create a CronJob

-A CronJob is used to perform periodic or recurring operations, such as backing up data and sending emails.
-Jobs are used to run one-time tasks in batches.
-A CronJob creates Jobs based on a specified schedule.
+CronJobs are used to process periodic and recurring tasks.
+For example, you can create CronJobs to create backups or send emails.
+Jobs are used to process short-lived, one-off tasks.
+A CronJob creates one or more Jobs based on a specific schedule.
 This topic describes how to create a CronJob.

 ## Create a CronJob in the ACK console